Completing the Equation: How Egg and Sperm Donation Benefit Infertile Couples

 In vitro fertilization and other fertility treatment options can be very effective in helping infertile couples become pregnant.
 However, all assisted reproductive technologies rely on the availability of two things: healthy eggs and healthy sperm.
 For couples who suffer from any condition that prevents them from being able to provide one of these key elements, using an egg donor is an option.
 At our practice in South Florida, egg donation and sperm donation offer new hope to couples struggling to have children.

-IVF FLORIDA is proud to be a partner of Donor Egg Bank USA
+IVF FLORIDA is proud to be a partner of California Cyrobank and Donor Egg Bank USA

 Donor Egg Bank USA is the nation's only frozen donor egg program to be developed through a collaboration of over 100 reproductive specialists throughout the United States.
 Donor Egg Bank USAs frozen donor egg program offers patients similar success rates to the more traditional (fresh) donor egg programs with the added financial security of our 100% Assured Refund Plan.

 Donor Egg Bank USA eggs are frozen for immediate use, so you can cycle sooner without the months of delay that come with traditional donor IVF treatment.

 Frozen donor eggs provides the comfort that your cycle will not be canceled due to a donor failing pre-screening, has a low ovarian response or has an unexpected life event.

 Increase your chances of having a baby through Donor Egg Bank USA's affordable Single Cycle and 100% Assured Refund Plans, both designed to be less expensive than traditional donor IVF cycles.